-- We have had a difficult 2017 with stresses to our solvency position unexpectedly materialising and a need to strengthen reserves significantly further impacting solvency. - However, the remediation actions taken, including increasing quota share reinsurance, derisking the portfolio to mitigate underwriting risk, and securing additional shareholder capital has resulted in the Company now being in a strong position to take advantage of good quality, profitable, business opportunities to grow the business thereby reinforcing its resiliency to any future volatility. - We look forward to a stable, solvent, and profitable finish to 2018.
+- We have had a difficult 2017 with stresses to our solvency position unexpectedly materialising and a need to strengthen reserves significantly further impacting solvency. - However, the remediation actions taken, including increasing quota share reinsurance, derisking the portfolio to mitigate underwriting risk, and securing additional shareholder capital has resulted in the Company now being in a strong position to take advantage of good quality, profitable, business opportunities to grow the business thereby reinforcing its resiliency to any future volatility.
+The reported SCR solvency margin at 30 September 2018 was 117% (MCR solvency margin 468%). - We look forward to a stable, solvent, and profitable finish to 2018.